scikit-fmm/scikit-fmm/README.md

    * Following the breaking changes in setuptools v65 pin setuptools to v64
    * (DorSSS)
+* 2022.04.02 April 2nd 2023
+   * Build fixes for Python 3.11 (update pheap cython wrapper)
+   * No solver changes

-Copyright 2022 The scikit-fmm team.
+Copyright 2023 The scikit-fmm team.

 BSD-style license.
 See LICENSE.txt in the source directory.